This post may contain affiliate links. See my privacy policy for details.

 What do you need to make lemon glaze?

-- 1 ¾ cups of confectioners sugar
+- 1 3/4 cups of confectioner sugar

-- ¼ cup of lemon juice
+- 1/4 cup of lemon juice

-- the zest of one lemon (or more!)
+- The zest of one lemon (or more!)

 - 1 tsp of salted butter